Meenachil River: Popular culture

 The river is also mentioned in the Booker Prize winning book "The God of Small Things" by Arundhati Roy.
 The story is centred on the Aymanam village through which the Meenachil river flows.
+The Meenachil River is also mentioned in many stories.
+One famous story from Kottarathil Saankunni’s Aithihyamala connected to the Meenachil River involves a gentle and intelligent temple elephant called Kidangoor Kandankoran.

 Religious importance

-The annual Aaraattu, (Holy Bath) of deity Lord Shiva at Ettumanoor Mahadevar Temple is performed at banks surfaced at Peroor, Neericadu and Thriruvanchoor villages of Meenachil River.
-The annual Aaraattu rituals of many other deities are also performed on banks of Meenachil River.Kumaranallor temple too has historical connection to the river.
+The annual Aaraattu, (Holy Bath) of deity Lord Shiva at Ettumanoor Mahadevar Temple is performed at banks surfaced at Peroor, Neericadu and Thiruvanchoor villages of Meenachil River.
+The annual Aaraattu rituals of many other deities are also performed on banks of Meenachil River.Kumaranalloor temple too has historical connection to the river.
 Rakuli (Denha) perunnal is a major celebration on the banks of Meenachil river at St. Thomas Cathedral, Pala.
 The ancient church at Bharananganam has a history of fight which originated on a conflict as on which bank of the river should the church be rebuilt after the old one existed on the southern bank was burnt down.